burtonrj/CytoPy/docs/source/intro.rst

 	python3 setup.py install

-For a detailed overview of CytoPy we direct you to our PRE-PRINT MANUSCRIPT.
+For a detailed overview of CytoPy we direct you to our `manuscript <https://www.biorxiv.org/content/10.1101/2020.04.08.031898v2>`_.
 The remaining tutorials on this site display the functionality of CytoPy by replicating the analysis described within our manuscript.